India’s Energy Scenario & Coal

 - Mobile dispensaries and Tele-medicine facilities meant for employees also extended to nearby village populace.

-CIL has started integration of Environment Management System (ISO:14001) with Quality Management System (ISO:9001) and till date have successfully achieved certification of 53 of its projects.
+CIL has started integration of Environment Management System (ISO:14001) with Quality Management System (ISO:9001) and till date have successfully achieved certification of 2 entire companies ( NCL & MCL) & 29 units with ISO 14001 and 3 entire subsidiaries ( NCL,MCL&CMPDI) & 57 units with ISO 9001.
 This integration is being extended to all mines in phases.